Irish government backs sale of Aer Lingus to IAG

-DUBLIN The Irish government agreed to sell its 25 percent stake in Aer Lingus AERL.I to IAG (ICAG.L), paving the way for the owner of British Airways and Iberia to formally launch its 1.36 billion euro ($1.48 billion) bid for the Irish carrier.
+DUBLIN The Irish government agreed to sell its 25 percent stake in Aer Lingus AERL.I to IAG (ICAG.L), paving the way for the owner of British Airways and Iberia to formally launch its 1.36 billion euro (960 million pounds) bid for the Irish carrier.

 International Airlines Group's (IAG) proposed offer for Aer Lingus was recommended by the Irish airline's board in January, but was held up while the Irish government sought reassurances on jobs, transatlantic services and connections to London.